-Neal Haussel, Director of Strategic Business Development & Sustainability North America at Iggesund Paperboard, has experienced this situation personally.
+Neal Haussel, Director of Strategic Business Development & Sustainability North America at Holmen Iggesund, has experienced this situation personally.
 He finally decided to do something about it.

 “I can affect how you perceive a colour depending on how I present it.”

 “I got tired of repeatedly explaining that the so-called whitest products were actually blue – and of still getting sceptical looks.
 ‘There must be a better way of explaining this,’ I thought, and so I decided to create a ‘whiteness tool’.”